orta/danger-plugin-yarn/README.md

 And exports a default function to handle all of them at once.

-Note: async functions like the default one [have be to](http://danger.systems/js/guides/the_dangerfile.html#async) `schedule`'d by Danger.

 ## Private packages

 If you want the plugin to find your private packages on npm, you need to provide an npm [authentication token](https://docs.npmjs.com/getting-started/working_with_tokens):